ZetianZheng/dog-microservice/readme.md

 - Step 2: Use a web browser to view the Eureka web console to ensure your microservice is registered.
   - after modification, access: http://localhost:8761/
-  - an instance: DOG-MICROSERVICE appeared
+  - an instance: DOG-MICROSERVICE appeared, which means new dog-service shown as registered with the Eureka server.

 # Question：
 1. what dependencies management do?